Helium Contamination

 Compressor Adsorber

 The adsorber contains activated charcoal to filter out the remaining oil in the helium by adsorption.
 As the adsorber fills up with oil, it needs to be replaced: Reference Table 1 for replacement intervals for specific Compressor models.
 The replacement of the adsorber is a field replacement component.
 Consult the owner’s manual for the specific module compressor for the proper procedure for replacing the adsorber.
-Alternatively, contact PTB Sales Technical Support for assistance.
+Alternatively, contact PTB Technical Support for assistance.

 Figure 2 Helium Analysis Results